We at S-Config.com and Corsair will never see eye to eye. And ASUS too!

 As a blogger.
 We're here to provide solutions.
 Not just bitch about it.
 Since Corsair is willing to do nothing with their 9 to 5 dev team that does whatever their accounting department says.
 Both in the hardware and software departments.
 It's time to look elsewhere.
 Since the iCUE software is doing nothing with my hardware. that leaves points 1 and 2.
 Control the lights.
 Control custom key and mouse bindings.

 This program solves function #1 of iCue hands down!
-And in fact, also takes care of another annoying issue with having ASUS puke service after service over their “armory crate” package just to control a bunch of RGB lights off of a motherboard!
+And in fact, also takes care of another annoying issue with having ASUS puke service after service over their "armory crate" package just to control a bunch of RGB lights off of a motherboard!
 Its function is simple.
 Control Lighting!
 Not just on your computer.
 But also lights around the house too!
 Sick!
-Given the age of my Corsair hardware, I kind of don’t give a fuck about any of the custom button functionality.
+Given the age of my Corsair hardware, I kind of give a zero fucks about any of the custom button functionality.
 As a bonus.
 It works with Linux too!
-So cross-platform compatibility is always a plus in case you think Microsoft’s tyranny is too much!
+So cross-platform compatibility is always a plus in case you think Microsoft's tyranny is too much!

 Even MAC OSX too!
 Hey, we had a lot of good times playing Quake 1 on a bunch of high-school grade MACs!
 A computer is a computer man!